frankjmontero/Study-notes/JSHighlights.md

 # **JavaScript**

 Unlike most programming languages, the JavaScript language has no concept of input or output.
 It is designed to run as a scripting language in a host environment, and it is up to the host environment to provide mechanisms for communicating with the outside world.
-The most common host environment is the browser, but JavaScript interpreters can also be found in a huge list of other places,
+The most common host environment is the browser, but JavaScript interpreters can also be found in a huge list of other places.

+## **History**

+Made by Brendan Eich in 1995 for Netscape 2.
+Became ESMA-262 standard in 1997.

 # **Basics**